-Jamaican saxophonist Louis Stephenson first came to Britain in 1927 with the West India Regiment Orchestra, and became an influential figure in London jazz circles during the war.
-His friend, Lauderic Caton 3 years the younger, who grew up in Trinidad, was a pioneering electric guitarist and founder member of the popular 1940s Ray Ellington Quartet.
-The pair lost sight of each other for over 30 years until 1988, when they met again at a club for old musicians.
-Louis is a widower with a council flat in Hackney, East London.
-Lauderic lives in a chaotic flat in Bloomsbury filled with electronic gadgets.
+Jamaican Saxophonist Louis Stephenson first came to Britain in 1927 with the British West Indies Regimental Orchestra and became an influential figure in London Jazz circles during WW2.
+His friend, Lauderic Caton 3 years the younger, who grew up in Trinidad, was a pioneering Electric Guitarist and founder member of the popular 1940s Ray Ellington Quartet.
+The pair lost sight of each other for over 30 years until 1988, when they met again at a Club for old Musicians.
+Louis is a Widower with a council flat in Hackney, East London.
+Lauderic lived in a chaotic Flat in Bloomsbury filled with electronic gadgets.

-LOUIS STEPHENSON: The truth is that there’s a lot of competition, as well as envy and suspicion between musicians.
+Louis Stephenson: The truth is that there’s a lot of competition, as well as envy & suspicion between Musicians.
 It’s nice when you’re playing with good ones and you get in that groove.
 But that’s momentary.
 You’re not living with the person, are you?
-But with Lauderic and myself, our friendship goes outside the band.
-We met more than 50 years ago at the Havana, one of the London clubs where black musicians used to play.
-Lauderic came in, took his guitar out with this electric bit – the amplifier.
+But with Lauderic and myself, our friendship goes outside the Band.
+We met more than 50 years ago at the Havana, one of the London Clubs where black Musicians used to play.
+Lauderic came in, took his Guitar out with this Electric bit – the Amplifier.
 The others said: ‘What ‘im doing?’
-When he started playing the melody, it was something new to them.
-Here he was, improvising, playing it like a saxophone] They didn’t like it, but I said: ‘You carry on.’
+When he started playing the Melody, it was something new to them.
+Here he was, improvising, playing it like a Saxophone] They didn’t like it, but I said: ‘You carry on.’
 I think he appreciated that, and we took it from there.

-If you played music, you were supposed to be drinking and talking and smoking and womanising.
+If you played music, you were supposed to be drinking, talking, smoking & womanising.
 Well, that’s the image.
 But Lauderic wasn’t like that, he was a homebody.
-He was one man just like myself – at ease in his own company.
+He was one man just like myself – at ease in his own Company.
 I looked on him as a sort of mentor, for he was much more educated than I was.
-I didn’t know that he’d been a teacher in Trinidad.
+I didn’t know that he’d been a Teacher in Trinidad.
 He doesn’t tell you these things – you become aware of it because of his achievements.
 He has tremendous abilities.
-He used to make guitar amplifiers, then one day he said: ‘Look, I’m going to make a television.’
+He used to make Guitar Amplifiers, then one day he said: ‘Look, I’m going to make a Television.’
 I said: ‘You’re joking,’ but he was serious.
-In the 1950’s, there were all these little shops where you could buy the valves, and so on.
+In the 1950’s, there were all these little Shops where you could buy the Valves, and so on.
 Lauderic made his calculations, then he took me around with him to buy what he needed.
 One day, he said: ‘Sonny boy, this is the moment of truth.’
-He stuck this aerial outside the window, and I saw the racing at Ascot.
+He stuck this Aerial outside the window, and I saw the racing at Ascot.

-Lauderic’s been a devoted yogi for years.
+Lauderic’s been a devoted Yogi for years.
 He fasts, sometimes for a week, just drinking water.
 One time I saw him on his prayer mat, standing on his head.
-It’s just as well he’s really physically fit, because he hardly ever leaves his flat.
+It’s just as well he’s really physically fit because he hardly ever leaves his Flat.
 He just comes out now and then, looks around, then goes back in.
-He’s got cable TV, and he listens to music.
-And he’s always reading.
-He puts on his clock radio with the alarm to remind him to watch the Cosby Show, but he has no regular pattern.
+He’s got Cable TV, and he listens to Music.
+He’s always reading.
+He puts on his Clock Radio with the alarm to remind him to watch the Cosby Show, but he has no regular pattern.
 Day or night, it’s all the same to him.
 He just sleeps when he feels tired.

-When, in 1941, the Trinidadian guitarist Lauderic Caton began broadcasting on the BBC with swing clarinetist Harry Parry’s Benny Goodman-like group, it was the first time that the British public had heard an electric guitar played at a UK gig.
-The impact is hard to imagine now, with the instrument one of the most familiar sounds in music.
-But back then, amplification had only just begun to give the guitar a powerful solo voice, loud enough to break out of the massed ranks of a jazz band’s brass and reeds.
+When, in 1941, the Trinidadian Guitarist Lauderic Caton began Broadcasting on the BBC with swing Clarinetist Harry Parry’s Benny Goodman-like Group, it was the first time that the British Public had heard an Electric Guitar played at a UK Gig.
+The impact is hard to imagine now, with the Instrument one of the most familiar sounds in music.
+But back then, Amplification had only just begun to give the Guitar a powerful Solo voice, loud enough to break out of the massed ranks of a Jazz Band’s brass & reeds.

 The brilliant improvising of Charlie Christian was on Caton’s mind when he arrived in London from Paris in 1940.
-He bought an amplifier that May, and was soon a focus of attention in West End nightclubs.
-And it was there, while playing at the Caribbean Club in 1944, that he met and transformed the career of Pete Chilver, who became one of the first British-born musicians to establish the electric guitar in this country, and has now died aged 83.
+He bought an Amplifier that May and was soon a focus of attention in West End Nightclubs.
+It was there, while playing at the Caribbean Club in 1944, that he met and transformed the career of Pete Chilver, who became one of the 1st British-born Musicians to establish the Electric Guitar in this Country and has now died aged 83.

 The relative shortness of Peter Chilver’s career has obscured the importance of what he achieved.
-But he was honing his skills at a time when many of the best young British musicians – among them Ronnie Scott, John Dankworth and George Shearing – were attempting to master the harmonic language of bebop.
+But he was honing his skills at a time when many of the best young British Musicians – among them Ronnie Scott, John Dankworth & George Shearing – were attempting to master the harmonic language of Bebop.

-Chilver and his guitarist friend Dave Goldberg used to frequent the Caribbean Club, where Caton encouraged them, built them amplifiers, and let them sit in with the house trio.
-But before this, at Feldman’s Swing Club, at 100 Oxford Street, Chilver had witnessed jam sessions uniting locals with the American members of the Glenn Miller and Sam Donahue bands, and as a result replaced an ailing Carmen Mastren with Miller’s band on a number of dates elsewhere.
-By the late 1940s, he was mastering the idiom’s melodic intricacy and speed, and – like Scott and Dankworth – he became one of only a handful of London-based players who could keep up with the American innovators.
+Chilver and his Guitarist friend Dave Goldberg used to frequent the Caribbean Club, where Caton encouraged them, built them Amplifiers, and let them sit in with the House Trio.
+But before this, at Feldman’s Swing Club, at 100 Oxford Street, Chilver had witnessed Jam Sessions uniting locals with the American Members of the Glenn Miller & Sam Donahue Bands, and as a result, replaced an ailing Carmen Mastren with Miller’s Band on a number of dates elsewhere.
+By the late 1940s, he was mastering the idiom’s melodic intricacy & speed, and – like Scott & Dankworth – he became one of only a handful of London-based Players who could keep up with the American Innovators.
 His work drew praise from such luminaries as Benny Goodman and the Modern Jazz Quartet’s John Lewis.